camerahacks/lightroom-macro-pad/README.md

 ## How to edit ```boot.py```

-The options below only work on CircuitPython 7.0.0 or higher.
+The options below only work on CircuitPython 7.0.0 or higher, if you have a lower version, these settings will just be ignored.

 Disable the Raspberry Pi Pico mass storage device.
 This will prevent the Raspberry Pi Pico from showing as an additional drive on your computer.
 ```python